Passengers facing disruption after Isle of Man ferry strikes quayside - BBC News

 Those looking to travel to Liverpool were facing delays after the 07:30 BST sailing and the 11:15 return crossing were cancelled.

-The operator said the Manannan "made contact" with the quay while attempting to berth at about 22:00 BST.
+The ferry company said the vessel had "made contact" with the quay while attempting to berth at about 22:00 BST.

-The operator added the ferry had suffered "some structural damage" and staff had been working "flat out through the night" to repair the damage.
+The operator added the ferry had suffered "some structural damage" and staff had been working "flat out" on repairs.